Area General Manager

 Although only some Group I oil is used in tyre formulations, the very heavy residual aromatic extracts (RAE) are commonly used components that stem from the bottom fraction of the Group I refinery process.
 “Having first established that hydrocarbon resins can be used to steer the tyre performance, we decided to investigate if a plasticising oil of high molecular weight could have a similar effect,” says Anna Eriksson, Technical Coordinator, Technical Development and Market Support, Naphthenics.

 As the rolling resistance and wet grip of tyres display an anti-correlating relationship, the challenge is to find the best possible balance between these two properties for an overall optimised tyre performance.
 Rolling resistance and wet grip properties are usually measured using dynamic mechanical analysis (DMA), where the relation between flow and storage characteristics are presented in Tan Delta values at different temperatures.
 A low “tan d” at 60°C indicates low rolling resistance, whereas a high “tan d” at 0°C indicates high wet grip.
 The tailor-made naphthenic black oil Nytex 4700 has proven to have a very positive effect on rolling resistance, which affects the fuel economy of tyres.
-Now, the new heavy NBO has produced similar positive results for the wet grip.

 Text: Gittan Cedervall